smithWEBtek/diet-planner-v6/notes.md

       ii.
 User show page doesn't refresh
       iii.
 If you refresh, it signs you out and you have to log back in.
   2. Something sexier with scoped resource(s)

+  3. User show page, download stats
+    a.
+Elaborate in that report, currently only shows User name, email, diet & weight
+    b.
+Copy the Admin report that has User data, User meals and User logs
+    c.
+Redirect after download, because any button you hit, downloads same data again:
+      -URL remains this after download: http://localhost:3000/export_user_csv

   Pair coding:  demo in console
     User.first.meals.build